nautobot/go-nautobot/docs/PatchedWritableDeviceRedundancyGroupRequest.md

 ### GetFailoverStrategy

-`func (o *PatchedWritableDeviceRedundancyGroupRequest) GetFailoverStrategy() PatchedWritableDeviceRedundancyGroupRequestFailoverStrategy`
+`func (o *PatchedWritableDeviceRedundancyGroupRequest) GetFailoverStrategy() BulkWritableDeviceRedundancyGroupRequestFailoverStrategy`

 GetFailoverStrategy returns the FailoverStrategy field if non-nil, zero value otherwise.

 ### GetFailoverStrategyOk

-`func (o *PatchedWritableDeviceRedundancyGroupRequest) GetFailoverStrategyOk() (*PatchedWritableDeviceRedundancyGroupRequestFailoverStrategy, bool)`
+`func (o *PatchedWritableDeviceRedundancyGroupRequest) GetFailoverStrategyOk() (*BulkWritableDeviceRedundancyGroupRequestFailoverStrategy, bool)`

 GetFailoverStrategyOk returns a tuple with the FailoverStrategy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetFailoverStrategy

-`func (o *PatchedWritableDeviceRedundancyGroupRequest) SetFailoverStrategy(v PatchedWritableDeviceRedundancyGroupRequestFailoverStrategy)`
+`func (o *PatchedWritableDeviceRedundancyGroupRequest) SetFailoverStrategy(v BulkWritableDeviceRedundancyGroupRequestFailoverStrategy)`

 SetFailoverStrategy sets FailoverStrategy field to given value.